Ferrari SF90 Stradale: Battery and driving modes

 The car has a 7.9 kWh lithium-ion battery for regenerative braking, giving the car 16 mile of electric range.
 The car comes with four driving modes depending on road conditions.
 The modes are changed by the eManettino knob present on the steering wheel.

 The eDrive mode runs the car only on the electric motors.
 The Hybrid mode runs the car on both the internal combustion engine and the electric motors and is the car's default mode.
 In this mode, the car's onboard computer (called control logic) also turns off the engine if the conditions are ideal in order to save fuel while allowing the driver to start the engine again.
-The Performance mode keeps the engine running in order to charge the batteries and keeps the car responsive in order for optimum performance.
+The Performance mode keeps the engine running in order to charge the batteries and keeps the car responsive for optimum performance.
 The Qualify mode uses the powertrain to its full potential.

 The control logic system makes use of three primary areas: the high-voltage controls of the car (including the batteries), the RAC-e (Rotation Axis Control-electric) torque vectoring system, and the MGUK along with the engine and gearbox.

 Powertrain

 The SF90 Stradale is equipped with three electric motors, adding a combined output of 220 PS to a twin-turbocharged V8 engine rated at a power output of 1000 PS at 7,500 rpm. and a maximum torque of 590 lbft at 6,000 rpm.

 The F154 engine is an evolution of the unit found in the 488 Pista and the F8 Tributo models.
 The engine's capacity is now 3990 cc by increasing each cylinder bore to 88 mm.
 The intake and exhaust of the engine have been completely modified.
 The cylinder heads of the engine are now narrower and the all-new central fuel injectors run at a pressure of 35 MPa.
-The assembly for the turbochargers is lower than that of the exhaust system and the engine sits 50 mm lower in the chassis than the other mid-engine V8 models in order to maintain a lower centre of gravity.
+The assembly for the turbochargers is lower than that of the exhaust system and the engine sits 50 mm lower in the chassis than the other mid-engine V8 models in order to maintain a lower center of gravity.
 The engine utilises a smaller flywheel and an inconel exhaust manifold.

 The front wheels are powered by two electric motors (one for each wheel), providing torque vectoring.
 They also function as the reversing gear, as the main transmission (eight-speed dual-clutch) does not have a reversing gear.